frankjlin16/pathfinding-visualizer/README.md

 ### A* search

 A* (A-star) search is weighted and guarantees the shortest path.
 Like Dijkstra’s algorithm, A* constructs a lowest-cost path tree.
-However, A* uses heuristics that reduce computation time by planning each step with informed decisions.
+However, A* guarantees optimality by using heuristics in conjunction with its lowest-cost path tree.

 *Fun fact:* Google Maps uses an A* search coupled with collections of highly advanced heuristics.